-4.2 Top-k Exact Algorithm
+4.2.
+Top-k Exact Algorithm

 Similarly, exhaustive search is a direct approach to find the exact solution of the k-MMP problem.
-By enumerating all possible subsets of size k from $\mathcal{P}N$ , and calculating the expected market share of each subset, one can find the set of product with size k which achieves the largest market share.
+By enumerating all possible subsets of size k from \mathcal{P}N , and calculating the expected market share of each subset, one can find the set of product with size k which achieves the largest market share.
 However, the exhaustive approach is not scalable since there exist exponentially many possible subsets.
-In the following theorem, we formally show that finding the exact solution of the k-MMP problem is NP-hard.
+In the following theorem, we formally show that finding the exact solution of the k-MMP problem is NP-hard, where k is considered as a variable.

-THEOREM 1.
-Finding the exact solution for the k-MMP selection problem is NP-hard when $k \ge 2$ and the number of attributes is $d \ge 3$ .
+THEOREM 4.3.
+Finding the exact solution for the k-MMP selection problem is NP-hard when the number of attributes d is three or more.

 PROOF.
-Please refer to the appendix. $\Box$
+Please refer to the appendix. \Box